christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 In translation, better results are achieved by joint BPE, encoding both the target and source languages with the same dictionary of encoding.
 For languages using a different alphabets, characters are transliterated from one alphabet to the other.
 This helps in particular to copy Named Entities which do not belong to a dictionary.

-Last, it is possible to relax the greedy and deterministic symbol replacement of BPE, by using a **unigram language model** that assumes that each symbol occurs independently in the sequence and given this assumption, the probability of a sequence of symbols $$ (x_1, ..., x_M) $$ is given by :
+Last, it is possible to relax the greedy and deterministic symbol replacement of BPE, by using a **unigram language model** that assumes that each symbol is an unobserved latent variable of the sequence and occurs independently in the sequence.
+Given this assumption, the probability of a sequence of symbols $$ (x_1, ..., x_M) $$ is given by :

 $$ P(x_1, ..., x_M) = \prod_{i=1}^M p(x_i) $$

+and the probability of a sentence or text S to occur is given by the sum of probabilities of each encodings:

+$$ P(S) = \sum_{(x_1, ..., x_M)==S} P(x_1, ..., x_M) $$

-So it is possible to compute the vocabulary of the desired size that maximizes the likelihood by an iterative algorithm.
+So it is possible to compute a dictionary of the desired size that maximizes (locally) the likelihood by an iterative algorithm starting from a huge dictionary of most frequent substring, estimating the expectation as in the EM algorithm, and removing the subwords with less impact on the likelihood.
 Also, multiple decodings into a sequence of symbols are possible for a text and the model gives each of them a probability.
 At training time, it is possible to sample a decoding of the input given the symbol distribution.
 At inference, it is possible to compute the predictions using multiple decodings, and choose the most confident prediction.
 Such a technique, called **subword regularization**, improves the results in all natural language tasks.

-# Building the distributed representations of the symbols
+# Building the distributed representations for the symbols of the dictionary